Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/loncotes-dto-late-fees.md

-# Late Fees with DTOs
+# Custom DTO: Late Fees

 In this chapter, we'll implement a feature to calculate late fees for overdue materials.
 This will demonstrate how DTOs can encapsulate complex business logic and provide calculated properties that don't exist in the database.